 13.3 SSI

-- A pending federal proposal would update SSI's antiquated $2,000 individual / $3,000 couple resource limits (unchanged since 1989).
-Bipartisan support but no committee action in current Congress as of May 5, 2026.
+- A pending federal proposal would update SSI's longstanding, very low resource limits, which have not been raised in decades.
+Bipartisan support but no committee action in the current Congress as of mid-2026.

 13.4 Title IV-E reauthorization